Mobinakadaei/UITestCases/README.md

 ## 2. Modularized Variables

-  To promote cleaner code and better separation of concerns, I have centralized all variables in the Keyword files rather than including them in the test case files.
-This approach results in cleaner, more modular test cases.
-If a change to a variable is needed, it only has to be made in one place, within the relevant page object file.
-With this structure, testing different scenarios with varying inputs becomes much easier.
-Additionally, if any web elements change, adapting to those changes is straightforward, as updates are confined to the page object, ensuring minimal impact on the test cases.
-I have utilized variables to name my test cases, allowing for dynamic naming.
-By simply changing the value of a variable, the corresponding test case name will automatically update accordingly.
+  I have centralized all variables in the keyword files instead of including them in the test case files, promoting cleaner code and better separation of concerns.
+This structure makes it easier to test different scenarios with varying inputs and simplifies updates when web elements change, as modifications are confined to the relevant page object.
+Additionally, by using variables to dynamically name my test cases, I can easily update test case names by simply changing the value of a variable, ensuring consistency and simplifying maintenance.

   * Reusability: Variables can be accessed across different classes and test files without duplication.